Very special & completely silent

-After doing this for many years, I realised I'd discovered our very own annual migration route which fits us perfectly into the eco-system and enables us to easily find an abundance of wild food at any time of year.
+After doing this for many years, I realised I'd discovered our long lost annual migration route which fits us perfectly into the eco-system and enables us to easily find an abundance of wild food at any time of the year.
+It also leads us to a life that makes sense on so many levels as it satisfies where nothing else can.

-Nobody else has worked out this route, possibly because it took a bit of female logic to put it all together (rather than take it all apart) and so make all the connections!
+Nobody else has worked out this route, possibly because it took a bit of female logic to put it all together (rather than taking it all apart) in order to understand it.

 It's not only rewarding on a physical level, providing our bodies with exactly the right nutrients it needs for each season, but hunting for and gathering wild food also requires us to use parts of our brain that have been blocked by 4,000

 years of separation from Nature.
 It's no wonder then that when people begin gathering wild food, they report feelings of deep satisfaction and purpose they never experience in modern life.

 I think of this hunter-gatherer knowledge as our birthright and our future and so I keep my prices affordable to all.
 My aim is to teach as many people as I can so that this knowledge will spread out as far as it will go.

 THE HUNTER-GATHERER WAY

-I hope you can come on a Wild Food Walk with me soon and step into the role that Nature has waiting for you.
+I hope you can come on a Wild Food Walk with me soon and step into the world that Nature has waiting for you.

 FACEBOOK: The Hunter-Gatherer Way by Ffyona Campbell